syslua/syslua/docs/architecture/04-lua-api.md

 ### Workspace Configuration

-sys.lua automatically generates a `.luarc.json` file when you run `sys apply`.
+SysLua automatically generates a `.luarc.json` file when you run `sys apply`.
 This tells LuaLS where to find type definitions:

 ```json
 {